terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Intelligent safe operation and maintenance of OGPS.md

 			- reﬁning
 			- chemical engineering
 			- up, middle and down streams
-			- operation and maintenance of oil and gas production systems
 			- automatic regular mode
 			- real-time monitoring and online evaluation of equipment operation
 			- timely detection and maintenance of anomalies